 Saranda is a coastal town in the southern part of the Albanian Riviera.
 In recent years it has seen a growth in tourism, and it’s the best place to base yourself if you want to explore the Southern parts of Albania.
 It’s close to Ksamil (the best beaches) and Butrint (Historical site with roman ruins) as well as Syri I Kalter and the northern part of the Riviera.

 In Saranda, you also have a larger range of hotels and restaurants to choose from, and it’s easy to get there from nearby Corfu by boat.
-Corfu has several international flights and the boat ride takes approx 35 minutes, and cost 19 Euro.
+Corfu has several international flights and the boat ride takes approx 35 minutes and cost 19 Euro.

 What makes it one of the best cities to visit in Eastern Europe?
 It’s a lovely coastal town in Albania, which isn’t too commercial or full of tourists.
 There is also a beach boulevard where you can enjoy delicious food and cocktails.
 The prices are reasonable as well, and it’s just easy to get around and explore nearby areas from Saranda.
-So, you get a city but also the possibilites to make a lot of day trips to make the most out of your visit in Albania.
+So, you get a city but also the possibility to make a lot of day trips to make the most out of your visit to Albania.

 Bratislava, Slovakia